Invoca/process_settings/README.md

 be simplified to `true`.
 In other processes with a different `service_name`, such a targeted setting will be simplified to `false` and removed from memory.

-Note that the `static_context` must use strings, not symbols, for both keys and values.
+Note that the `static_context` as well as `dynamic_context` must use strings, not symbols, for both keys and values.

 ### Reading Settings
 For the following section, consider this `combined_process_settings.yml` file: